 Biden Administration Ready to Help Rural Areas’s Telehealth Accessibility

-The Biden Administration has pledged to increase access to telehealth services for the rural communities that need it most.
-In August 2021, the Department of Health and Human Services announced that it would allocate nearly $20 million to strengthening telehealth services. $4 million of that is reserved for bringing telehealth to patients in 11 underserved states, and another $4.3 will be used to train and support care providers in those communities.
-The federal government is in full support of this health care advancement and is fighting to make sure accessibility is available to all those in need.
+The Biden Administration pledges to increase access to telehealth services for the rural communities that need it most.
+In August 2021, the Department of Health and Human Services announces that it will allocate nearly $20 million to strengthening telehealth services. $4 million of that is reserved for bringing telehealth to patients in 11 underserved states.
+Another $4.3 will be used to train and support care providers in those communities.
+The federal government is in full support of this health care advancement.
+They are fighting to make sure accessibility is available to all those in need.

-Learn more about our satisfied m2 clients, our marketing experts are ready to revamp your marketing campaign.
-If your ready to discover what healthcare advertising capabilities we offer, get in touch with us today!
+Learn more about our satisfied m2 clients, our marketing experts is ready to revamp your marketing campaign.
+We offer various methods of advertising including automotive advertising, legal advertising and healthcare advertising.
+If your ready to discover what marketing capabilities we offer, get in touch with us today!